kurator-org/kurator-validation/README.md

 The records successfully cleaned are stored in the file 'demo_cleaned.csv', while those that could not be repaired are stored in `demo_rejected.csv'.

-Below is a portion of the logging information sent to the terminal when when running this demonstration :
+Below is a portion of the logging information sent to the terminal when running this demonstration :

     2015-07-06 08:34:33  Reading input records from 'demo_input.csv'.